 Future physicians will need to do more than deliver high-quality care.
 To be effective in the modern health care system, they will need to possess the ability to lead teams and participate in positive change.

-Read a paper, Medical Student Perceptions of the Learning Environment, on data from the Learning Environment Study, a 5-year project funded by the AMA, that indicates learning communities are associated with medical students having a more positive perception of the learning environment.
-Learn more about this study in this paper published in Academic Medicine.
+This paper presents data from the Learning Environment Study, a 5-year project funded by the AMA, that indicates learning communities are associated with medical students having a more positive perception of the learning environment.

 - Video: A description of the inquiry component

 - Medical Student Perceptions of the Learning Environment at the End of the First Year: A 28-Medical School Collaborative

 - A Proposed Shared Vision for Leadership Development for all Medical Students: A Call from a Coalition of Diverse Medical Schools

 - Learning New Skills in Innovation, Leadership, and Discovery During a 9-Month Scholarly Concentration: Results from the First Cohort at a New Medical School.

 - Medical Student Leadership Development through a Business School Partnership Model: A Case Study and Implementation Strategy